ajaykumarreddy7474/Audio/README.txt

   --------------------------------------------------

--This audio player build such a way that it will work across different devices and browsers for compatibility and responsiveness.
+-This audio player is built in such a way that it will work across different devices and browsers for compatibility and responsiveness.

 -The main used entities are DOM manipulation, which will modify and change elements of the HTML.
   --------------------------------------------------